 The USP of that product will go missing and the customer will never be convinced to buy it explicitly.
 Even though this is a small solution to your bigger sales problems, it will still affect the end sales report.

 6) Unfriendly Navigation

 Your customer would more probably be standing in a mall’s long checkout queue if he had to wait that long to get the product purchased.
-Complex check-out process can be really repelling and can get on your customer’s nerve.
-Try to keep simple payment option and as much of them as you possibly can.
-Easy payments are really loved by online shoppers.
+Why did he/she then take up online shopping in the first place?

 Also, sticking to your planned structure will let you have a vague but fair idea about the possibility of making any move.
 Apart from keeping an eye on all of these ‘little’ things, you must also be completely aware of your competition in the market.